Nitrate violations in Iowa drinking water more than doubled in 2025

 By Hola Iowa

-The violations occurred at 13 public water systems serving a combined population of 2,479.
-Nitrate accounted for more than 41% of the state’s 87 violations of health-based drinking water standards during the year.
+Nitrate accounted for more than 41% of Iowa’s 87 violations of health-based drinking water standards in 2025.
+It was the most frequently exceeded health standard for the second consecutive year.

-Nitrate was the most frequently exceeded health standard in both 2024 and 2025.
-The number of affected systems increased from nine to 13, while the population served by those systems rose from 1,765 to 2,479.
+The number of nitrate violations rose from 14 in 2024 to 36 in 2025.
+The number of affected systems increased from nine to 13, while the combined population served by those systems grew from 1,765 to 2,479.

 Four systems accounted for more than half of the nitrate violations